-Native American (IEE) contracts
+Native American (IEE) Set-Aside Contracts

 Contracts set aside for Indian Economic Enterprises (IEE) — businesses owned by federally recognized tribes or Native American individuals.